 Recommendation 1 - Colorado must increase its investment and ensure affordability of higher education.
+We cannot afford to be last.

-We need to invest more in higher education in Colorado.
-We need to create a sustainable funding source for higher education, at a level to make Colorado competitive nationally and internationally.
-We also advise that we invest in financial aid at a level that will allow any student who meets admission requirements to obtain a higher education degree or certificate.
+We need to create a sustainable funding source for higher education, at a level to make Colorado competitive nationally and internationally, as we cannot afford to be last in the nation.
+We also need to invest in financial aid at a level that will allow any student who meets admission requirements to obtain a higher education degree or certificate.

-We considered four scenarios for funding.
-Colorado is currently on the path of the "Continued Erosion" scenario.
+Colorado is currently on the path of the "accelerated erosion" scenario.

-Scenario Assumption Average per student funding Competitive CompetitiveFunding is brought to ~\$1.5B to raise Colorado from the bottom into the top third of states in the nation.RestorationFunding is brought to ~\$1B, the level it would have been if funding had kept up with inflation.
-This would restore an inflation "gap" of 39% (or ~\$476M).
-Restoration Doors Open Funding stays at the FY 10/11 level of ~\$760M in state general funds and federal ARRA funds \$3,624 Continued Erosion Funding continues to decline, with other state priorities taking priority.
+Funding Scenarios Assumptions Average per student funding Competitive State funding is brought to \$1.5 billion to raise Colorado from the bottom into the top third of states in the nation. \$9,366 Restoration State funding is brought to \$1 billion, the level it would have been if funding had kept up with inflation.
+This would restore an inflation "gap" of 39% (or ~\$476M). \$6,475 Losing Ground Funding stays at the FY 10/11 level of \$760M in state general funds and federal ARRA funds. \$4,000 Accelerated Erosion Funding continues to decline, with other state priorities taking priority.
 On this course, funding would be less than \$550M and could go to zero.
-Any available funds should be targeted to financial aid. >\$3,624, down to \$0
+Any available funds should be targeted to financial aid.
+Schools and programs may either close or be privatized, with no state support.
+Access will be limited. >\$3,400, down to \$0